 Do not wax your recreation vehicle in direct sunlight.
 Wax it after the surfaces have cooled.
 Do not apply wax to any area having a flat black finish as it can cause discoloration.
 If the finish has been stained with wax, wipe off the area with a soft cloth and warm water.
-When waxing the area around openings, do not apply wax on the weather strip.
-If stained with wax, the weather strip cannot maintain a weatherproof seal.
+When waxing the area around the various openings, do not apply any wax on the weather strip.
+If it is stained with wax, the weather strip cannot maintain a weatherproof seal around the opening.

-- Do not use waxes containing high-abrasive compounds.
+- □ Do not use waxes containing high-abrasive compounds.
 Such waxes remove rust and stains effectively from the paint work, but they are also harmful to the luster of the painted surface since they scrape off the coating.
-Further, they are detrimental to glossy surfaces, such as the grille, garnish, moldings, etc. do not use gasoline or paint thinners to remove road tar or other contamination to the painted surface. - Do not use a buffer and a buffing compound as it may damage the exterior surface.
+Further, they are detrimental to glossy surfaces, such as the grille, garnish, moldings, etc. Do not use gasoline or paint thinners to remove road tar or other contamination to the painted surface. - Do not use a buffer and a buffing compound as it may damage the exterior surface.
 Please contact a professional paint body shop for assistance.